JohannesSKunz/IsHospitalQuality/README.md

 The source file folder contains an overview of the files we used.

-The quality metrics are constructed in [Kunz et al (2024)](https://onlinelibrary.wiley.com/doi/10.1002/hec.4861) and associated replication files can be found (here)[].
+The quality metrics are constructed in [Kunz et al (2024)](https://onlinelibrary.wiley.com/doi/10.1002/hec.4861) and associated replication files can be found (here)[https://github.com/JohannesSKunz/AssessingQualityofPublicServices].

 ## Update History